PDIS/transcript/2023-05-15-Conversation-with-Russell-Hsiao.md

 Is there interoperability?
 Are you looking at interoperability also between the civilian and military channels?
 Sort of networks on that so there is a channel by which…

 ### Audrey Tang:
 Yeah of course, and also a shared posture.
 The posture is zero trust architecture.
 Everyone in the private sector is facing state-sponsored attacks.
-It's not like those state-sponsored attacks will see you're a dot com, so will not attack you because of, I don't know, Italian rules of engagement or whatever.
+It's not like those state-sponsored attacks will see you're a dot com, so will not attack you because of, I don't know, the Tallinn Manual's rules of engagement or whatever.
 They don't care.

 So, whether you're TSMC or whether you're the administration, you're subject to the same coordinated attack.
 And that means that the industrial standards, such as the SEMI E187, by the semiconductor supply chain, they suffer actually from the same degree of attack or even more because of industrial espionage and other needs of those state-sponsored attackers.
 So again, they adopt the same posture as the CMMC requirement of zero trust architecture.
 So, we're converging to zero trust architecture as a shared way for the defense-oriented certifications and the civilian certifications and the private sector certifications so that the same techniques, the same tools, the same talent training and so on can interoperate and flow more easily between the different systems.